Abdullah-K13/Appointment-ManagementModule/README.md

 **Database:** SQL Server<br>

 **Getting Started:**
-Clone the repository: Begin by cloning the repository using the following command:
+Clone the repository: Begin by cloning the repository using the following command:<br>
 Bash
 git clone https://github.com/Abdullah-k13/appointment-management-app.git
-Use code with caution.
+Use code with caution.<br>
-Install Dependencies: Follow the project's specific instructions to install necessary libraries and dependencies for proper functionality.
+Install Dependencies: Follow the project's specific instructions to install necessary libraries and dependencies for proper functionality.<br>
-Configuration: Configure the app with your Hospital Information System API details and any other environment-specific settings to ensure seamless integration.
+Configuration: Configure the app with your Hospital Information System API details and any other environment-specific settings to ensure seamless integration.<br>
-Run the App: Follow the instructions to build and run the application on your preferred mobile development environment (e.g., Android Studio).
+Run the App: Follow the instructions to build and run the application on your preferred mobile development environment (e.g., Android Studio).<br>
-Important Notes:
+Important Notes:<br>

 This repository serves as a demonstration project.
-Integrating with a real Hospital Information System requires proper authorization and secure API access protocols.
+Integrating with a real Hospital Information System requires proper authorization and secure API access protocols.<br>
 User authentication and data security are paramount.
-Implement robust login methods and encryption for sensitive user data to protect patient privacy.
+Implement robust login methods and encryption for sensitive user data to protect patient privacy.<br>
-Contribution:
+Contribution:<br>

 We welcome contributions to improve this project!
-Please adhere to standard Git branching practices and create pull requests for any code changes you wish to share.
+Please adhere to standard Git branching practices and create pull requests for any code changes you wish to share.<br>